 Join Dave Crenshaw for an in-depth discussion in this video Budgeting time, part of Leading Productive Meetings.

-The first step on the agenda is to begin on time.…I view time like a budget.…Stay within your time budget and you will be more productive and relaxed.…Exceed your time budget and you will be unproductive and have more stress.…It's the meeting leader's responsibility to make sure that the group…stays within the budget.…The agenda we provided is fairly straightforward on suggestions for…dividing your meeting time.…When it comes to the development presentation, ensure that it's brief, five…minutes at the most.…
+- The first step on the agenda is to begin on time.…It's helpful to view time like a budget.…Stay within your time budget,…and you will be more productive and relaxed.…Exceed your budget,…and you will be unproductive and more stressed.…It's the meeting leader's responsibility…to make sure the group stays within the time budget.…The template agenda provides some basic ideas…on how to allocate meeting time,…which you can adjust as needed.…